ppy/osu-wiki/wiki/Help_Centre/en.md

 #### I get an error about "font styles" when I try to open the game!

-**You have deleted or lost important system fonts that are bundled with the base Windows installation.
+**You may have deleted or lost important system fonts that are bundled with the base Windows installation.
 This probably isn't the only issue you are noticing!**

 If you see this error when you try to open osu! or its updater, it means you deleted or otherwise lost important system fonts that ship with Windows.
 These fonts are used all over the Windows OS, so you can expect other assorted problems, such as wrong fonts, missing text, and other app crashes throughout Windows.

-Here is a collection of common fonts used in different versions of Windows and across the web which should help:
+Some common fonts use in different versions of Windows are…

 - [Microsoft core web fonts](https://web.archive.org/web/20020124085641/http://www.microsoft.com/typography/fontpack/default.htm) (especially Arial, Times New Roman, Trebuchet MS, and Verdana)
 - [Tahoma](https://freefontsfamily.com/tahoma-font-free)
 - [Windows Live Essentials](https://support.microsoft.com/en-us/help/2434419/windows-live-essentials-2011) (Segoe UI)
 - [Microsoft JhengHei](https://microsoft.com/en-us/download/details.aspx?&id=12072) (微軟正黑體) (Traditional Chinese UI font)

-See [this topic](https://answers.microsoft.com/en-us/windows/forum/windows_vista-windows_programs/font-tahoma-does-not-support-style-regular/80ad7a97-230f-41d4-9101-107a0bfa986a) in Microsoft Answers for some more detailed advice, and other options on getting them back.
+See [this topic](https://answers.microsoft.com/en-us/windows/forum/windows_vista-windows_programs/font-tahoma-does-not-support-style-regular/80ad7a97-230f-41d4-9101-107a0bfa986a) in Microsoft Answers for some more detailed advice and other options on getting lost fonts back.

 #### Some of my beatmaps are missing!

-**Make sure you are not searching for beatmaps within a certain criteria (such as star rating, approach rate, so on).**
+**Make sure you are not searching for beatmaps within a certain criteria (e.g. star rating, approach rate, etc.).**

 If you've just downloaded a map, you may want to try refreshing your beatmap list by pressing `F5` at the song selection screen.

 ### Gameplay

-#### My combo counter, score display or accuracy display is missing!
+#### My combo counter, score display, or accuracy display is missing!

-**Pressing `Shift` + `Tab` by default will toggle the in-game HUD and allow you to see these elements again.**
+**Pressing `Shift` + `Tab` by default will toggle the in-game HUD (Heads-up display) and allow you to see these elements again.**

-If you have changed the keybinding that toggles the scoreboard, this will not work.
-You can check which key it is set to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.
+*Notice: If you have changed the keybinding that toggles the scoreboard, this will not work.
+You can check which key it is set to in `Options` -> `Change keyboard bindings` -> `In-Game` -> `Toggle Scoreboard`.*

 #### My local scores are missing!

 There's a few reasons why this can happen.
 Read on below!

-##### Have you recently reinstalled the game client?
+##### Have you recently reinstalled the osu! game client?

 **Reinstalling the game client will automatically clear all of your local scores.**

-These are unfortunately, gone.
+These are unfortunately, permanently gone.

-The scores you have submitted online are still there, however - simply redownload any song that you have played before, and your score will reappear.
+The scores you have submitted online are still there, however.
+But you will not be able to see your local scores on the game client after reinstalling.

-Handy tip - if you are an osu!supporter, you can use the `Ranked (Played)` filter in the osu!direct panel in game or via [the beatmap listing page](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to find any maps that you have set scores on in the past.
+Handy tip - if you are an osu!supporter, you can use the `Ranked (Played)` filter in the osu!direct panel in-game or via [the beatmap listing page](https://osu.ppy.sh/p/beatmaplist?m=-1&r=7&g=0&la=0&ra=) to find any maps that you have set scores on in the past.

 ##### Are you set to the correct game mode?